mondaywe/moovesdk/python/examples/langchain/web3/README.md

-# Nectere LangChain Web3 Example
+# MooveSDK LangChain Web3 Example

-This example demonstrates how to use Nectere with LangChain and web3.py to create an AI agent capable of interacting with EVM-compatible blockchains.
+This example demonstrates how to use MooveSDK with LangChain and web3.py to create an AI agent capable of interacting with EVM-compatible blockchains.

 ## Features